kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ![bordered width=96%](images/29-vertical-and-leading_640x95.png)

 Perfect!
-The vertical stack view here sacrifices itself to protect the **Weather:** label from the expanding powers of the outer stack view!
+What's happening here is that the outer stack view is stretching the inner stack view to fill the width, but the inner stack view allows the label to keep it's original width!

 Build and run.
 Note that the **Hide** button is not positioned correctly: